tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

-As we've uncovered so far, there are three primary mechanisms for Pry plugins to integrate with Pry: the customization API, Pry commands, and Pry's system of hooks into the read-eval-print loop or session life-cycle.
-Since many of the configurables exposed by Pry's customization API are intended for manipulation from a user's `.pryrc` file and don't require a full-fledged plugin, let's start there to get a better feeling for what can be accomplished with simple configuration and what is better suited to a more fully-featured plugin.
+As we've uncovered so far, there are three primary mechanisms for Pry plugins to integrate with Pry: the customization API, Pry commands, and Pry's system of hooks into the read-eval-print loop and instance life-cycle.
+Since many of the configurables exposed by Pry's customization API are intended for manipulation from a user's `.pryrc` file and don't require a full-fledged plugin, let's start there to get a better feeling for what can be accomplished with simple configuration before considering what is better suited to a more fully-featured plugin.

 ### Pry's customization API